johnbywater/quantdsl/README.md

 2.5
 ```

-Python precedence rules are followed.
+Python's native precedence rules are followed.
 Parentheses can be used to change the order.

 ```python
 >>> print parse("10 * 4 + 11 * 5")